What are SQL Server startup parameters?

 The Startup Parameters tab has three parameters by default.

-- SQL server error logs path (-e)
+- SQL Server error logs path (-e)

 To enable a trace flag and ensure the trace flag stays enabled through restarts, use a -T and the trace flag number (no spaces) as the sample below.

-Note: Improper use of startup options can affect server performance and can prevent SQL Server from starting.
+Note: improper use of startup options can affect server performance and can prevent SQL Server from starting.